mcc-us/ea/_questions/q10-qual-4-dependency2.md

 For the relationship test, “family members” do not include cousins, who are treated as unrelated persons.
 A cousin must live with the taxpayer for the entire year and also meet the gross income test in order to qualify as a dependent.
 A family member who is related to the taxpayer in any of the following ways does not have to live with the taxpayer to meet the relationship test to be a qualifying relative:

 A child, stepchild, foster child, or descendant of any of them (for example, a grandchild).
-A sibling, stepsibling, or half-sibling.
+A sibling, step-sibling, or half-sibling.
 A parent, grandparent, stepparent, or other direct ancestor (but not a foster parent).
 A niece or nephew, son-in-law, daughter-in-law, father-in-law, mother-in-law, brother-in-law, or sister-in-law.